ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

     - Changed "key_proofs" to "key_proofs_supported".
     - Changed "assertions" to "assertions_supported".
     - Updated discovery and field names for subject formats.
+    - Updated discovery and field names for subject types.
+    - Refactored the RS-centric components into a new document.

 - -04
     - Updated terminology.